nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     2. Test case: `rlist` <br>
        Expected: All residents are listed.
 5. Listing unallocated residents
-    1. Prerequisites: There is at least 1 resident displayed and the resident is unallocated to a room. <br>
+    1. Prerequisites: At least 1 resident exists and the resident is unallocated to a room. <br>
     2. Test case: `rulist` <br>
-       Expected: Unallocated residents are listed.
+       Expected: All unallocated residents are listed.
 6. Finding residents
     1. Prerequisites: There are a few residents. <br>
     2. Test case: `rfind KEYWORD` <br>
-       Expected: Residents' name with words fully matching `KEYWORD` are listed.
+       Expected: Residents whose names have words fully matching `KEYWORD` are listed.

 ### Allocation and Deallocation
 1. Allocating residents to rooms